Vultures 1: Songs

 "Back to Me" is built around programmed rolling drums and a bassline, evoking the structure of West's 2010 single "Runaway".
-The line, "Beautiful, big-titty, butt-naked womеn just don't fall out the sky, you know?", is a soundbite from Jay and Silent Bob, repeated by West and Ty Dolla Sign throughout.
+The line, "Beautiful, big-titty, butt-naked women just don't fall out the sky, you know?", is a soundbite from Jay and Silent Bob, repeated by West and Ty Dolla Sign throughout.
 Freddie Gibbs contributes a guest rap verse, where he compares himself to Elon Musk, using braggadocio.
 "Hoodrat" follows and contains a siren that repeats its title, accompanied by steel drums.
 West boasts about engaging in sexual activity with a woman, whom he dubs as a "whore".
 The conclusion utilizes an excerpt of Mike Tyson speaking of Ye, acknowledging his greatness and mental issues as most leaders have, such as his delusion of believing that "I Am a God".
 "Do It" features orchestral elements and relies on 808s, with themes of money and women.
-West starts the song by telling those who do not like him that it is their loss, later boasting of sending a random woman $100,000 on Apple Pay.
+West starts his verse by telling those who do not like him that it is their loss, later boasting of sending a random woman $100,000 on Apple Pay.
 "Paperwork" prominently incorporates Brazilian funk, moving away from 808s to guitar synths.
 The song includes distortion, with lyrics about making money.
 "Burn" is a soulful number that was described as reminiscent of West's early material, which includes him making his financial problems out to be positive.
 West calls out critics as he alleges they have been "entertained by my pain", while implying that his issues provided liberation.
 West attacks Balenciaga, saying he heard R. Kelly was in one of their commercials.
 On the final chorus, he harmonizes with Ty Dolla Sign.